-Unless you're entirely oblivious to scraping data in Python (and probably ended up here by accident), you're well-aware that scraping data in Python library begins and ends with BeautifulSoup.
+Unless you're entirely oblivious to scraping data in Python (and probably ended up here by accident), you're well aware that scraping data in Python library begins and ends with BeautifulSoup.
 BeautifulSoup is Python's scraping powerhouse: we first demonstrated this in a previous post where we put together a script to fetch site metadata (title, description, preview images, etc.) from any target URL.
-We were able to build a scraper which fetched a target site's
+We were able to build a scraper that fetched a target site's

 <meta> tags (and various fallbacks) to create a fairly reliable tool to summarize the contents of any URL; which is precisely the logic used to generate link "previews" such as these:

 Perusing the various sites and entities we refer to as "the internet" has traditionally felt like navigating an unstandardized wild-west.
-There's never a guarantee that the website you're targeting adheres to any web standards (despite their own best interests).
-These situations lead us to write scripts with complicated fallbacks in case the owner of myhorriblewebsite.angelfire.com somehow managed to forget to give their page a
+There's never a guarantee that the website you're targeting adheres to any web standards (despite their best interests).
+These situations lead us to write scripts with complicated fallbacks in case the owner of myhorriblewebsite.angelfire.com somehow forgot to give their page a

 <title>, and so forth.
 Search engines and other big players recognized this.
 The standardization of JSON-LD was born as a reliable format for site publishers to include machine-readable (and also quite human-readable) metadata to appease search engines and fight for relevancy.

-This post is going to build upon the goal of scraping site metadata we previously explored with BeautifulSoup via a different method: by parsing JSON-LD metadata with Python's extruct library.
+This post will build upon the goal of scraping site metadata we previously explored with BeautifulSoup via a different method: by parsing JSON-LD metadata with Python's extruct library.

 <meta> tags.
-The multitude of benefits can mostly be boiled down into two categories: data granularity and linked data.
+The benefits can mostly be divided into two categories: data granularity and linked data.

 JSON-LD allows web pages to express an impressive amount of granular information about what each page is.
 For instance, here's the JSON-LD for one of my posts:

 There's significantly more information stored in the above snippet than all other meta tags on the same page combined.
-There are surely more supported attributes in JSON-LD than traditional meta tags, yet the representation of data in a JSON hierarchy makes it immediately clear how page metadata is related.
+There are surely more supported attributes in JSON-LD than in traditional meta tags.
+Yet, the representation of data in a JSON hierarchy makes it immediately clear how page metadata is related.
 It's immediately clear that we're looking at an object representing an article, written by an author, as part of an "organization."

 Google's explanation of the benefits of structuring metadata goes something like this: